go-gitea/gitea/docs/content/doc/advanced/customizing-gitea.en-us.md

 ## Customizing the look of Gitea

 As of version 1.6.0 Gitea has built-in themes.
 The two built-in themes are, the default theme `gitea`, and a dark theme `arc-green`.
 To change the look of your Gitea install change the value of `DEFAULT_THEME` in the [ui](https://docs.gitea.io/en-us/config-cheat-sheet/#ui-ui) section of `app.ini` to another one of the available options.
-As of version 1.8.0 Gitea also has per-user themes, which can be configured with the `THEMES` value in the [ui](https://docs.gitea.io/en-us/config-cheat-sheet/#ui-ui) section of `app.ini`
+As of version 1.8.0 Gitea also has per-user themes.
+The list of themes a user can choose from can be configured with the `THEMES` value in the [ui](https://docs.gitea.io/en-us/config-cheat-sheet/#ui-ui) section of `app.ini` (defaults to `gitea` and `arc-green`, light and dark respectively)